The Blaschke conjecture and great circle fibrations of spheres: Elementary topology

-\extraSection{Elementary topology}{ A sphere of even dimension can not admit a circle fibration, for a simple topological reason: a circle fibration determines a unit vector field up to sign, and therefore determines a unit vector field on a 2-1 cover.
-Because spheres of dimension at least two are simply connected, this determines a unit vector field, and therefore shows the vanishing of the Euler characteristic---but the Euler characteristic of a sphere is zero only if the dimension of the sphere is odd.
+{ A sphere of even dimension does not admit a circle fibration.
+A circle fibration determines a unit vector field up to sign, and therefore determines a unit vector field on a 2-1 cover.
+Because spheres of dimension two or more are simply connected, this determines two unit vector fields, and therefore shows the vanishing of the Euler characteristic.
+The Euler characteristic of a sphere is zero just when the dimension of the sphere is odd.
 Therefore we restrict our attention to the odd dimensional spheres.

-Fix a smooth foliation of $S^{2n+1}$ by great circles.
-The foliation is a principal circle bundle, say $S^1 \to S^{2n+1} \to X,$ since the fibers can be consistently oriented, and then we can apply rotations by various angles (measured in the usual geometry on the sphere $S^{2n+1}$) to implement a circle action.\footnote{We will see this from another point of view below.} The compactness of $S^{2n+1}$ forces $X$ to be compact.
+Fix a smooth foliation of \(S^{2n+1}\) by great circles.
+The foliation is a principal circle bundle, say \(S^1 \to S^{2n+1} \to X,\) since the fibers can be consistently oriented, and then we can apply rotations by various angles (measured in the usual Riemannian geometry on the sphere \(S^{2n+1}\)) to implement a circle action.
+(We will see this from another point of view below.)
+The compactness of \(S^{2n+1}\) forces \(X\) to be compact.

-Using the orientations of the circles and of the sphere, we have a quotient orientation on $X$.
-Chasing through the relevant exact sequences, following page 230 of Dubrovin, Fomenko \& Novikov \cite{DNF:1985} and page 134 of McCleary \cite{McCleary:1985}, we can easily see\footnote{These authors carry out their calculations with the hypotheses that the base manifold $X$ is $\CP{n}$ and that the fibration is the Hopf fibration.
+Using the orientations of the circles and of the sphere, we have a quotient orientation on \(X\).
+Chasing through the relevant exact sequences \cite{DNF:1985} p.
+230, \cite{McCleary:1985} p.
+134, the homotopy groups, Whitehead products and cohomology ring of \(X\) (with coefficients in any ring; see McCleary \cite{McCleary:1985}, page 134) are those of \(\CP{n}\).
+(These authors carry out their calculations with the hypotheses that the base manifold \(X\) is \(\CP{n}\) and that the fibration is the Hopf fibration.
 However, they do not use these hypotheses.
-All they require is that the total space be a homotopy sphere, and that the fiber be a circle.} that the homotopy groups, Whitehead products and cohomology ring of $X$ (with coefficients in any ring; see McCleary \cite{McCleary:1985}, page 134) must be the same as those of $\CP{n}$.
-Turning to characteristic classes, (see McCleary \cite{McCleary:1985}, page 199) we find by following the Leray spectral sequence that the Chern class of the bundle $S^{2n+1} \to X$ (i.e. the transgression of the $S^1$ generating class), which we write as $-[H]$, generates the cohomology.
-Moreover, keeping careful track of signs (using the Hopf fibration as our guide) we find that $[H]^n$ is Poincar{\'e} dual to the fundamental class $[X].$ }
+All they require is that the total space be a homotopy sphere, and that the fiber be a circle.)
+Turning to characteristic classes \cite{McCleary:1985} p.
+199, follow the Leray spectral sequence to see that the Chern class of the bundle \(S^{2n+1} \to X\) (i.e. the transgression of the \(S^1\) generating class), which we write as \(-[H]\), generates the cohomology.
+Keeping track of signs (using the Hopf fibration as our guide), find that \([H]^n\) is Poincar{\'e} dual to the fundamental class \([X].\)